Meaningful human control: actionable properties for AI system development: Four properties of human-AI systems under meaningful human control

-\begin{itemize} \item \textbf{Automated vehicle:} A conditionally automated vehicle that can perform operational aspects of the driving task (e.g., lane keeping or adaptive cruise control) as well as tactical aspects: detecting events and objects on the road and responding to them, and interacting with human pedestrians and other vehicles.
-Under normal circumstances, the automated vehicle can complete a whole trip without interventions from the human driver; the manufacturer emphasizes these autonomous capabilities in their marketing and promotional materials.
+Specifically, as a result of our abductive thinking where we collectively reflected on what strategic and engineering solutions would enable the two necessary conditions of meaningful human control \cite{santonidesio_meaningful_2018}, we identified a set of four actionable properties.
+In the following subsections we describe these properties in detail and illustrate their practical implications.
+To better highlight the properties and the implications, we make use of two example application scenarios: automated vehicles \footnote{\textit{Automated vehicle scenario:} A conditionally automated vehicle that can perform operational aspects of the driving task (e.g., lane keeping or adaptive cruise control) as well as tactical aspects: detecting events and objects on the road and responding to them, and interacting with human pedestrians and other vehicles.
+Under normal circumstances, the automated vehicle can complete a whole trip without interventions from the human driver; the manufacturer emphasizes these autonomous features in their marketing and promotional materials.
 The driver, however, is required to constantly supervise the system.
 There is no requirement for the driver to keep their hands on the steering wheel, but the driver must remain alert at all times and be able to take over operational control at the request of the automation system.
 The vehicle does not actively monitor the driver state, but in case a human intervention is required, it attracts the driver's attention through a visual alert message and a loud auditory signal.
-The automated driving system used in the vehicle relies on machine learning-based object recognition and behavior prediction components, which were trained on the data obtained during extensive testing on public roads. \item \textbf{AI-based hiring:} Job candidates applying for a vacancy go through a video interview where they record their answers to questions formulated ahead of time by the employer.
+The automated driving system used in the vehicle relies on machine learning-based object recognition and behavior prediction components, which were trained on the data obtained during extensive testing on public roads.} and AI-based hiring \footnote{\textit{AI-based hiring scenario:} Job candidates applying for a vacancy go through an automated video interview where they record their answers to questions formulated ahead of time by the employer.
 After the interview is completed, an AI agent applies machine learning methods to quantify candidates’ suitability for the job by correlating their facial expressions, choice of words, and voice tone to personal traits such as creativity, willingness to learn, and conscientiousness.
 To tailor the AI agent towards the context-specific preferences of the employer, the machine learning algorithms were trained on video interviews performed with current employees and their respective annual performance evaluations.
 The employer sets a threshold for a passing score, and based on the scores outputted by the AI agent, a list of candidates who pass to the next selection round is automatically compiled.
 The candidates do not see the score they were assigned.
 Neither the candidate, nor the employer, receive an explanation of how the scores were computed.
 The employer considers the human-AI system to be a cost-effective solution for what has previously been a time-consuming first-round selection process that required hiring additional screening staff.
-In addition, the employer seeks to increase diversity at the company and considers AI-based selection to be less prone to discriminatory biases. \end{itemize}
+In addition, the employer seeks to increase diversity at the company and considers AI-based selection to be less prone to discriminatory biases.} .
+Both cases manifest an urgent need for meaningful human control in non-forgiving scenarios that strongly impact people’s lives (e.g., bodily harm, unfair decisions, discrimination), and their differences with respect to time constraints, embodiment, and involved stakeholders juxtapose different aspects of realizing these properties in human-AI systems.